web25Lucius/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?
+You can gain access to state directly where you need it- rather than a global store
 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+actions- defining what the funciton will do reducers - switch case actions that direct the next state/action store - you access state from here

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is global.
+If you have something that will scale, or need access is many components.
+Component state- props or context API is useful if only a few components need access to state.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
-How does it change our `action-creators`?
+How does it change our `action-creators`? redux thunk allows async actions in redux.
+It can add functions, change functions, and generally manipulate any action.

 - [ ] What is your favorite state management system you've learned and this sprint?
-Please explain why!
+Please explain why! redux.
+It's the only one I mostly get.

 ## Project Set Up